Liga 4 (Indonesia): 2025–26 season

-Regency/City phase
+Regency/city phase

 Each regency or city holds a league, organized by the respective regency or city PSSI association.
 The league is contested by amateur clubs without a limit of participants, with different competition formats depending on the number of clubs in each regency or city.
 The qualified teams from this phase will advance to the provincial phase.

 Provincial phase

 Each province holds a provincial league, organized by the respective provincial PSSI association.
 The participants consist of the provincial PSSI association as well as qualified teams from the regency and city phase.
 The qualified teams from the provincial phase advance to the national phase.

 National phase

 The national phase is contested by the best teams from all provincial leagues.
-In this phase, the qualified teams compete for promotion to Liga Nusantara.
+In this phase, the qualified teams compete for promotion to 2026–27 Liga Nusantara.

-Teams

-Provincial phase

-The table below shows the number of teams participating in the 38 provincial leagues and the number of slots allocated to each league for the national phase in the 2024–25 season.

-National phase

-Qualified teams

-These teams will be the representatives from their provincial league to be competing in national phase.
-The number of representatives from each provincial league varies based on their league coefficient, with a minimum of one representative club per league.